askvader/askvader/README.md

 - *How does Askvader relate to Ansible/Puppet/Salt etc?* Askvader does not include first-class support for these tools, and is best thought of as an alternative to them.
 -->
 - *What is the Askvader language based on?* It is based on [Dhall]().
 Specifically Askvader is a standard-compliant Dhall implementation with extra libraries and tooling.

-- *Where does the name come from?* Åskväder is Swedish for *thunderstorm*.
+- *Where does Askvader store state?* Askvader manages state as part of the backend.
+E.g. for AWS, the state is stored in S3.
+The DBs/buckets are prefixed with `av.state` by default.
+Note: AV writes the state atomically as the last step of deploy.
+I this fails deployment is considered unsuccessful.

 ---
 ### CLI